Gardener cultivates the soil

 How did Gertrude Jekyll’s passion for the garden begin?

-Walking in the garden was therefore a complete experience in contact with nature where the young Gertrude could come into contact not only with the flowers, but also with the behavior of plants in their natural habitats.
+Walking in the garden was a complete experience in contact with nature.
+Young Gertrude could not only get close to flowers, but she could also learn about the behavior of plants in their natural habitats.

 mondo-del-giardino testamento di giardiniere barrington